 Most sellers have been educated by their listing real estate agents on the highest value their home will appraise for and what price to accept.
 With the proper home purchase offer and reasonable contingencies, both the home buyers and home sellers should be happy with the home purchase offer.

 Solid Pre-Approval Carries Weight

 A large earnest money deposit provides that the home buyer is serious and proves strength on the home buyer.
-Instead of a $1,000 earnest money deposit, you may consider a $5,000 earnest money deposit.
-Earnest money deposits is totally refundable if you decide not to go through with the real estate transaction within the contingency period or in the event you get a mortgage loan denial.
+Instead of a $1,000 earnest money deposit, buyers may consider a $5,000 earnest money deposit.
+Earnest money deposits are totally refundable if the buyer decides not to go through with the real estate transaction within the contingency period or in the event borrowers get a mortgage loan denial.